Everest Base Camp Trek

 Yes!!
 It is recommended to have travel insurance during the trek.
 It is uncertain that you will not feel sick or get into any accidents during the trek.
 So, for medical emergencies or as precaution against risks and financial losses that could happen while traveling, insurance is most.

-All the equipment/accessories required for trekking will be arranged for you but you will have to pay the amount expended for arrangements.
+Essential trekking equipment and accessories, including a down jacket, sleeping bag, trekking poles, a duffel bag, and crampons, will be provided for your trek .
 If you personally want to manage any equipment by yourself it’s fine.
 We have created The Ultimate Trekking Checklist page for your help as It is always better to carry the essential gears and accessories.

 Some essential items to pack for the trek to Everest Base Camp include warm clothing (including a down jacket), sturdy hiking boots, a hat and gloves, sunscreen, a first-aid kit, and plenty of water and snacks.
 It is also a good idea to bring a small backpack to carry your essentials during the trek.